meshcloud/meshcloud-docs/docs/meshstack.platform-location.md

 * OpenStack
 * Service Marketplace

-> Since this security measure is very important, deprovisioning projects from other platforms is currently not supported.
-We are looking into extending this support and adding the missing platforms as soon as possible.
+> Since this security measure is very important, fully automated deprovisioning of projects from other platforms is currently not supported and requires manual intervention.
+We are looking into extending support for further autmoating this process in the future.